 - Have an agreed upon set time each day so that everyone in the family knows to make that time available.
 Do one reading in the early morning when our minds are alert.

 - We once asked an older brother for any advice he could give on raising children.
 He answered quickly and confidently: “Whatever you present as normal to your children, will be normal.
 If doing the readings consistently and attending ecclesial events consistently is what you do, when the children grow up, that will be what ‘normal’ means to them.”
 So simple!
 And brilliant!

 - The most important part was that the children knew that in the evenings, it was habit to sit together and read God’s word.
 And when we as parents had gotten busy doing something after dinner, without fail the kids would ask “what time are we doing the readings?”
 It was normal.
 And the best part was, we never had any of the children complain when we said: “Time for readings!”
 Because it was normal.

 - Now as our children are quite a bit older, the time spent in the evening discussing the Bible readings is a wonderful part of the day.
 We are so grateful that even on the hardest days, and even on days when one parent was absent, we consistently sat and opened God’s word, even for 5-10 min.
 You will never, ever regret it!

 For more Bible Reading ideas check out the following links:

 Bible Reading Challenge – Activities and Extensions for each book of the Bible

-Dynamic Bible Readings for the Whole Family – A summary of a class by Neville Clark with great ideas for Bible Readings
+Dynamic Bible Readings for the Whole Family – Great ideas for Bible Readings

 Bible Reading Templates for Adults and Children – Templates include a bookshelf chart to track which Books of the Bible are read, a comic strip template for drawing the Bible story from the readings, and several templates for thought questions.